Showing posts with label reviews. Show all posts

 And it wasn't just school.
 The Bicentennial bled into pop culture and everyday life.
 Cereal boxes had red-white-and-blue logos.
 Gas stations handed out commemorative coins.
 ABC aired "Schoolhouse Rock" segments that made civics catchy, and I still remember the thrill of seeing the Liberty Bell featured in commercials and TV specials.
 Everywhere you turned, there was this sense that America was not just looking back, but trying to understand itself in real time.

-My affection for musical theater didn't just materialize one Independence Day.
+My affection for musical theater didn't just materialize on one Independence Day.
 It was passed down, the way the best traditions are.
 My mom was the one who first gave me an appreciation for musicals.
-She loved the genre—not just the catchy tunes and elaborate staging, but the way music could tell a story straight to your soul.
-While her talent for performance didn't quite make it to me (though it clearly resurfaced a generation later in Faith), I did my part in high school by working behind the scenes with the stage crew.
-Painting sets, running lights, helping with props—I may not have been center stage, but I was there in the wings, soaking up the energy, the teamwork, the transformation of a bare auditorium into a world of its own.
+She loved the genre not just the catchy tunes and elaborate staging, but the way music could tell a story straight to your soul.
+While her talent for performance didn't quite reach me (though it clearly resurfaced a generation later in Faith), I did my part in high school by working behind the scenes with the stage crew.
+Painting sets, running lights, helping with props, I may not have been center stage, but I was there in the wings, soaking up the energy, the teamwork, the transformation of a bare auditorium into a world of its own.

 Editor's Note: Here's a link to a post where I've written more about how these three films work together as a musical portrait of American identity.